Danilo-Zekovic/react-tableql/README.md

 | **error**            | No       | Error             | `''`          | Error object                                                                                                    | :white_check_mark: | :x:                |
 | **_Apollo Options_** | No       | -                 | -             | See [Apollo Client](https://www.apollographql.com/docs/react/essentials/get-started.html) site for more details | :x:                | :white_check_mark: |

-> NOTE: TabelQL has yet to be tested for all the options that Apollo Client has to offer.
+> NOTE: ApolloTabelQL has yet to be tested for all the options that Apollo Client has to offer.
 See the once that have been tested in the section Apollo Options bellow.

 ## query